Perspective: “We Can Admire And Worship Jesus Without Doing What He Did”

 Humanity Has A Preference Problem

 Since the Fall of the human race in Genesis 3, accepting accountability for our actions has always been a real area of weakness for us.
 Arguably, one of the central reasons for why people would rather deny the existence of God is so that this very form of accountability is somehow removed.
 This is freedom after all, isn’t it?
-Being able to live however you true_freedom_in_christplease without having to answer to a higher power sounds both appealing and liberating at the same time.
+Being able to live however you please without having to answer to a higher power sounds both appealing and liberating at the same time.
 However, this type of freedom is not freedom at all.
 Don’t let the world’s way of thinking confuse and entrap you.
 In contrast to what real freedom in Christ provides, this is actually slavery which happens to be under the guise of freedom.
 Slavery to what you may be wondering?
 Simply put, it is slavery to your fleshly desires and impulses.
 The precise thing that you think is liberating you is in fact doing the exact opposite, that is, enslaving you.

 It’s Not About You